Drop-In Available Patent Pending

 $900.00

-At 1B signed calls/month co-branded through a partner, that is $18,000 / mo at the default 30% share — on inference traffic the partner is already monetizing.
+At 1B signed calls/month co-branded through a partner, that comes to $18,000 / mo at the default 30% share, on inference traffic the partner is already monetizing.
 Negotiate the share.
 Drag the numbers below.

 Defense in depth